MycroftAI/documentation/_pages/skills-acceptance-process.md

 * Check README for completeness - does it follow the README template and include all the relevant sections such as Intents, known issues, dependencies and so on?

 * Check `requirements.txt` and `requirements.sh` - are the required dependencies listed?
 If `requirements.sh` is used, is some form of conditional processing done to match against multiple distros?
+Often Skill Authors will add requirements.txt using only an “library=1.x.x” instead of “library >=1.x.x”.
+Check to make sure that here is an equal or greater than in the requirements to help future-proof the Skill, unless a _specific_ version is needed.

 * Check `settingsmeta.json` - are the settings well laid out?
 Does the placeholder text make sense?